survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 },
 ```

-If we wanted to use more than one loader, we could pass an array to `use` and expand from there:
+If you wanted to use more than one loader, you could pass an array to `use` and expand from there:

 ```javascript
 {